Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

+Don't throw your money out the window... literally!
 Oh, yes.
 The summer heat is here and the time has come for many to buy or drag out that window unit you'll soon be hovering around to stay cool.
-You've shopped around for hours to get that perfect unit or broke your back lugging it up the stairs, but soon that will all pay off, right?
+You've shopped around for hours to get that perfect unit and broke your back lugging it up the stairs, but soon that will all pay off, right?

-There are many things that can go wrong here and that pleasant thought of "chilling out" in front of the tube you were carrying around in your head can quickly be dashed by the sound of your unit crashing to the ground.
+There are many things that can go wrong here and that pleasant thought of "chilling out" in front of the tube can quickly be dashed by the sound of your unit crashing to the ground.

-Luckily, you have found this hub, and because of it, you will not only be able to preserve those happy thoughts; you'll be confident that the you've done the right thing in the off-season to keep your unit running properly and not worry about your unit falling on that stroller who walks under your window everyday.
+Luckily, you have found this article, and because of it, you will not only be able to preserve those happy thoughts; you'll be confident that you've done the right thing in the off-season to keep your unit running properly and that it won't fall on that person who walks under your window every day.

-Properly installing your window A/C unit is more about rules of thumb than step by step instructions.
-With so many variable units, brackets and window types, it would be hard to cover all of them.
-Instead, the following thoughts are things you need to know or keep in mind so that you don't damage the unit, break your window, or hurt yourself in the process.
+Properly installing your window A/C unit is more about rules of thumb than step-by-step instructions.
+There are so many variable units, brackets and window types, it would be hard to cover all of them.
+Instead, the following are things you need to know or keep in mind so that you don't damage the unit, break your window, or hurt yourself in the process.

-- Ask for help - I've not seen too many lightweight units in my 15 years of experience.
-I'd hate to see you lounging in the A/C because you slipped a disk and smashed your fingers, boarding up the where the window used to be, replacing a broken windowsill, or watching your unit hit the ground as the temperature hits the roof.
+- Ask for help—I haven't seen too many lightweight units in my 15 years of experience.
+I'd hate to see you lounging in the A/C because you slipped a disk and smashed your fingers, boarding up where the window used to be, replacing a broken windowsill, or watching your unit hit the ground as the temperature hits the roof.

-- Use a brace or bracket - I've noticed everything from flower pots to video tapes on window sills holding the back end weight of the unit.
+- Use a brace or bracket—I've noticed everything from flower pots to videotapes on window sills holding the back-end weight of the unit.
 Though I'm sure it seems like a good idea at the time, it's really not.
-Purchase a proper window air conditioner support brace or bracket and install it according to its' instructions.
+Purchase a proper window air conditioner support brace or bracket and install it according to the instructions.
 There are many options available in the market today.
 Take measurements of your window sill and unit to be sure you purchase the right type.
-If you're on a first floor with low windows, perhaps you could build something to support the unit from the ground with items you already have available but otherwise, I don't suggest any make-shift contraptions.
+If you're on the first floor with low windows, perhaps you could build something to support the unit from the ground with items you already have available, but otherwise, I don't suggest any make-shift contraptions.

-- Tip the unit just slightly toward the outside - The unit will condensate and it needs to be tipped ever so slightly toward the outside so that it doesn't try to drain forward into the house.
+- Tip the unit just slightly toward the outside—The unit will condensate and it needs to be tipped ever so slightly toward the outside so that it doesn't drain forward into the house.

 Choosing the Best Location for Your Window Air Conditioning Unit